What We Do

 - To assist in identifying and securing veterans' benefits and other benefits for spinal cord injured and diseased veterans and others.

 - To promote medical research to cure spinal cord dysfunction.

-- To educate society on the attitudes, physical and legal barriers which confront persons with disabilities and to influence the removal of those barriers.
+- To educate society on the attitudes and physical and legal barriers that confront persons with disabilities and to influence the removal of those barriers.

 - To provide opportunities for health promotion, recreation, employment, sports, services, and camaraderie for spinal cord injured veterans and others.